If the state bonding is approved, the expansion will move to the area of the former U.S. Bank building and parking lot, which the city already owns.

 “With the new space we could preserve the banquet room for banquets and push events into the new auditorium.

 Currently, the civic center can handle conventions for about 600 people, but Lyman said the expansion would allow them to bring conventions twice that size.

-“It would give us a whole new level of business we can go after.
-We’re losing the statewide conventions simply because we don’t have the space,” said Burt Lyman, executive director of the city-owned and operated facility.
+“It gives us a whole new level of business we can go after.
+We’re losing the statewide conventions simply because we don’t have the space.”